ricardomm7/leaflink/docs/sprintB/us004/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	A collaborator should be able to be assigned one or more skills from a predefined list.
+>	A collaborator should be able to be assigned one or more skills from a list of skills.

 **From the client clarifications:**